Locked

 Muvon Therapeutics is a spin-off from the University of Zurich.
 The company is developing a personalized cell therapy that uses the patient’s own cells to regenerate skeletal muscle tissue.
 Its technology allows for the targeted isolation of muscle tissue cells called muscle precursor cells, which are expanded outside of the body and then injected back into the patient where it can regenerate muscle tissue.

 The company’s main focus is the development of a treatment for stress urinary incontinence (SUI) in women.
-It recently closed active recruitment for its first phase 1 clinical trial.
-The company successfully completed the phase 1 clinical trial of its SUI and the phase 2 is ongoing.
+The company successfully completed the phase 1 clinical trial of its SUI and the phase 2 trial is ongoing.

 NewBiologix

-NewBiologix emerged from stealth mode last year with a $50 million series A funding round.
+NewBiologix emerged from stealth mode in 2023 with a $50 million series A funding round.
 The Swiss biotech company is addressing the manufacturing challenges associated with producing recombinant adeno-associated virus (rAAV) vectors, which are commonly used in gene therapies.
 By improving the efficiency and scalability of these production processes, NewBiologix aims to make gene therapy more accessible and cost-effective.

 NewBiologix develops cell lines and bioinformatics platforms to enhance the production of viral vectors. rAAV vectors are the preferred vehicles for delivering gene therapies due to their safety and effectiveness.
 NewBiologix focuses on optimizing the production of these vectors using engineered cell lines.